 N.1.1.
 Tree preservation code.
-Introduce requirements for tree preservation to further support the achievement of the 40 percent tree canopy goal.
+Introduce requirements for tree preservation to further support the achievement of the 40% tree canopy goal.

-Residents have voiced their interest in updating Bellevue's codes related to trees to prevent further tree loss and to ensure sufficient retention and replacement requirements are in place.
-This action entails a comprehensive review of the code and requirements related to trees and updates to the code to support tree preservation, retention, replacement, and protection during construction.
-Updates may also include considerations for significant or exceptional trees and tree maintenance.
+Residents have voiced their interest in updating Bellevue's codes related to trees, to prevent further tree loss and to ensure sufficient retention and replacement requirements are in place.
+This action would entail a comprehensive review of the code and requirements related to trees and updates to the code to support tree preservation, retention, replacement, and protection during construction, including considerations for significant or exceptional trees and tree maintenance.